 Currently, commissions are not exposed for customization.
-Whenever an organization’s processes do not fit with what the NetSuite module has to offer, options are limited.
-Even though there is no scripting, no form customization, no saved searches on estimated commissions, the module is still beneficial because of it’s automated calculations, which will even calculate negative commissions if you have already authorized some, but changed your criteria afterward!
+Whenever an organization’s processes do not fit with what the NetSuite commission module has to offer, options are limited.

-If there is a gap, how much of your current commission’s structure are you willing to modify in order to benefit from automated commission calculations?
+What percentage of your current commission’s structure are you ready to change in order to benefit from automated commission calculations?

 General ledger impacts